 Reducing water consumption (while still achieving acceptable pump performance) is also a priority as well as minimising fuel or electrical usage.
 This is to further lower the long-term operating costs and at the same time getting the most out of every dollar invested.

-Here at Truflo Pumping Systems we have a wide range of pumps for agricultural purposes.
+Here at Truflo Pumping Systems we have a wide range of farm irrigation pumps for agricultural purposes.
 Our high-efficiency pumps are able to bring down operating costs while still meeting the clients’ requirements for better irrigation coverage area and acceptable pressure levels.